gavinmcfarland/askeroo/src/plugins/text/README.md

 # Text

-The text plugin provides a text input field with cursor support and keyboard shortcuts for collecting user input.
+Provides a text input field with cursor support and keyboard shortcuts for collecting user input.

 ## Usage